approov/shipfast-api-protection/docs/ADVANCED_USAGE.md

 The setup steps can be summarized as follows:

-* Install dependencies: Docker, Docker Compose, Git, Approov CLI
+* [Install dependencies](/docs/ADVANCED_USAGE.md#install-dependencies): Docker, Docker Compose, Git, Approov CLI
-* Sign up for a free trial Approov account
+* [Approov Free Trial](/docs/ADVANCED_USAGE.md#approov-free-trial) - Sign up for a free trial Approov account(no credit card needed)
-* Obtain Google Maps API Key
+* [Google Maps](/docs/ADVANCED_USAGE.md#google-maps) - Obtain Google Maps API Key
-* Sign up and configure a free trial Auth0 account
+* [Free Auth0 Account](/docs/ADVANCED_USAGE.md#free-auth0-account) - Sign up and configure a free trial Auth0 account
+* [DNS records](/docs/ADVANCED_USAGE.md#dns-records) - Configure a sub-domain to be used as the base domain for creating the ShipFast and ShipRaider ones.
-* Clone this repository then configure and build it
+* [ShipFast Demo Setup](/docs/ADVANCED_USAGE.md#shipfast-demo-setup) - Clone this repository then configure it to be able to run all demo stages side by side
+* [ShipFast App APKs](/docs/ADVANCED_USAGE.md#shipfast-app-apks) - Build the ShipFast APKs for each demo stage
-* Configure a box to serve the ShipFast API and the ShipRaider website and deploy it
+* [Backend Servers Setup](/docs/ADVANCED_USAGE.md#backend-servers-setup) - Configure a box to serve the ShipFast API and the ShipRaider website and deploy it

-This process will probably take around <<X>> hours.
+This process will probably take around 1 hour in average.
+It can take less time if you already have some of the dependencies in your computer and if you already have an online server with Traefik installed.
+Being familiar with some of the technologies and services used will also help you go faster through this setup.

 ## Advanced Usage Overview